harsha-shv/git-practise/README.md

-this is a git practise repository
+this is a git practise repository and i have updated this on the github.